DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/report-designer-tools/report-wizard/data-bound-report/create-a-query-or-select-a-stored-procedure.md

 ## Select Data to Create a Query Automatically

-Select tables or views and their particular columns to automatically include them into the a query.
+Select tables and/or views to automatically include them into the a query.
+You can expand a table and select specific columns if you do not need to use the whole table.

 ![](../../../../../images/eurd-web-report-wizard-create-a-query-automatically.png)